 All class assignments should be posted on RenWeb.com, listed on the Week at a Glance, recorded in the Student's Planner, and in designated areas reported by the teacher.
-Parents should check these resources first to obtain the missed assignments the student missed due an absence.
-Please do not call the school office to request missed assignments.
+Parents should check these resources first to obtain the missed assignments the student missed due to an absence.
+Please do not call the school office, receptionist, etc. to request missed assignments.
+This matter must be addressed with the student's teachers.